-Spain beach etiquette is very different than majority of other countries.
+Spain beach etiquette is very different from the majority of other countries.

 This is why it’s ideal for you to learn how to manage your time on the beach in Spain.

-Being educated about different culture norms is always better than being uneducated.
+Being educated about different cultural norms is always better than being uneducated.

-Considering topless sunbathing and nudity is involved in some Spain beaches, this is definitely an article you should read.
-Even more incase these topics make you feel uncomfortable.
+Considering topless sunbathing and nudity are involved on some Spain beaches, this is definitely an article you should read.
+Even more, in case these topics make you feel uncomfortable.